mkirc/BoxTree/Readme.md

 This leaves us with a quantity i will call ∆V,d(A,B).
 As we will see, this is a excellent measure of a split.

-### deltaV in Nodes
+### ∆V,d in Nodes

-The situation presented above corresponds exactly to parent - and children - Nodes in the kdTree.
-We can now assign each Node a deltaV, where leftChild - Nodes get the new deltaV and rightChild - Nodes inherit those of their parents.
-After all, their volume is identical, so they make no difference in terms of death volume difference.
+The situation presented above corresponds exactly to parent- and children-Nodes in the kdTree, where A = Parent and B = leftChild.
+We can now assign to each Node a ∆V,d, where leftChild-Nodes get ∆V,d(Parent, leftChild) and rightChild- Nodes inherit those of their parents.
+After all, their volume is identical, so they make no difference in terms of ∆V,d.

+### and finally...

+Now we can build the tree with a modified split function, which takes ∆V,d into consideration.
+We end up with a list of leaves, in which each has a 3D Point of their top right corner, and a ∆V,d - Value.
+Now we just compile a list of those having a positive ∆V,d, plus the largest nonempty Node and sort them in descending order.

+Here are our best N Boxes, which also minimize the death volume.

-## Setup
+## Usage

-...
+tbd

 ## Todo